 PhD Theoretical Physics, University of Rochester

 Dr. Yasunari Tosa is a software engineer/principal leader from Computer Sciences Corporation (CSC) working at the Environmental Measurement and Modeling Division.
-He joined the Volpe Center in March 2010 and is involved in the development of software systems for the Aviation Environmental Design Tool (AEDT).
+He joined the U.S. DOT Volpe Center in March 2010 and is involved in the development of software systems for the Aviation Environmental Design Tool (AEDT).
 He is currently working on the AEDT 2B scrum-core team.
 Previously, he worked on the deserialization of TRAFVU binary data, creating a.NET parser for various weather data (NOAA, NASA, etc.) using C++/CLR, a Monte-Carlo aircraft parameter assessment (UQ) program, AEDT studies from ETMS data for turn-around flights using LINQToXML, and graphics layers for receptor sets, contours, emission dispersion map using ArcGISRuntime.

 Before joining the Center, he produced a total of 34 papers at Virginia Tech, Los Alamos and University of Colorado.
 He enjoys learning opportunities, developing new technologies (parallel programming, machine vision, brain imaging, and biometrics), and producing patents (seven patents).
 He also has contributed to open source projects ImageJ and Jasper.

 At a prior company, he was in charge of developing iris biometric software from scratch.
 The capturing software he created was deployed in Iraq and Afghanistan and was considered more effective than a ten-fingerprint biometric by researchers at a DOD lab.
 Additionally, he helped develop high performance cluster software systems with web access for iris identification of 6 million federal employees.

 BS Civil and Environmental Engineering (Systems), Massachusetts Institute of Technology